Wichita woman wants accountability after watching her dog get killed by two dogs

 All this family has now are pictures to remember their beloved dog.

-Animal Control say they are still working to contact the owners.
-Once they do, they say, they have have two weeks to claim the two dogs.
-If they are not claimed they will be euthanized.
+Animal control says they are still working to contact the owners.
+Once they do, they say they have have two weeks to claim the two dogs.
+If they are not claimed, they will be euthanized.